ihmeuw-msca/distrx/docs/user_guide/index.rst

    :hidden:
    :numbered:

-   project_organization
-   style_guide
-   testing
-   documentation
-   cicd
+   simple_transformations
+   percentage_change

 .. note::

-   Please provide some intructions of how to read the user guide here.
-   For example where should a user start and what order of reading should one follow.

-This user guide introduces and explains some key concepts when building a Python package.
-If you are a new user starting out your Python package journey, we recommend you to start with the :ref:`Project organization` and read each section in order.
+   Follow the titles in the sidebar for more information on the general type of transformation you are performing on your data to use this user guide

+This user guide introduces and explains some key concepts behind transforming data.
+A common pitfall modelers fall into is to simply apply the transformation they are using for their data (e.g. log) to their standard errors as well.
+However, due to the nature of standard error calculation, this will provide completely incorrect standard errors.
+In order to compute the standard error of data after functions have been applied, or when functions of multiple variables are involved, more complex transformation methods such as those based on the delta method are required.